 The Online Marketer that works on AdWords platform and doesn’t use Google Analytics for a better grasp on their user behavior analysis or to track ROI to produce measurable results, should now be expanding their marketing efforts with Google Analytics.

 I encourage everyone who is still not working with the combination of these tools to get started – more than likely, you competition is using them already.
 If you are passionate about AdWords and Google Analytics, your deeper understanding and use of all that Google has to offer, you will stop at nothing short of success in your marketing efforts.
+Once you have these components in place, you should strongly consider which Conversion Optimization Services you can utilize to get maximum value of of your precious paid traffic.

 “Knowledge is only potential power.
 It becomes power only when, and if, it is organized into definite plans of action, and directed to a definite end.” – Napoleon Hill